 Osher Lifelong Learning Institute (OLLI)

-The Osher Lifelong Learning Institute at The University of Alabama provides a variety of intellectually stimulating non-credit courses and learning opportunities designed for adults 50 and older.
+The Osher Lifelong Learning Institute at UA is part of a nationwide program that offers intellectually stimulating non-credit courses, as well as travel and social opportunities, for people over 50.
 OLLI offers programs including weekly courses, lecture series, field trips, social gatherings and volunteer opportunities, supported by an active community of older adults who love to learn and explore the world around them.